-Volumetrio Subarvision omy: Q ualifying criteria Response Supporting information provided Vo Volumetric subdivision 1 Is the proposed development solely for the purpose of a volumetric subdivision?
-Yes: Application is eligible for FastTrack5 assessment.
-The application is eligible for FastTrack5 assessment.
-No further assess against the remaining criteria is required.
-No: Application cannot qualify for the FastTrack5 assessment pathway a follow the standard SARA assessment.
-Please refer to the relevant SDA codes.
+Q ualifying criteria Response Supporting information provided Vc Volumetric subdivision 1 Is the proposed development solely for the purpose of a volumetric subdivision?
+Yes: Application is eligible for FastTrack5 assessme The application is eligible for FastTrack5 assessment.
+N against the remaining criteria is required.
+No: Application cannot qualify for the FastTrack5 assess follow the standard SARA assessment.
+Please refer to the codes. lo further assessment sment pathway and must